virajsahai/Quick-Dev-Hacks/README.md

 # Quick-Dev-Hacks

-#### These are some quick hacks about some problems that I have faced while developing software and that did not have any solution on Google.
+#### These are some quick hacks about some problems that I have faced while developing software and that did not have any solution on Google search, stackoverflow etc.

 ## 1. Working with folder links on Edge